laminlabs/lamin-docs/docs/tutorial.md

 # Tutorial

-This tutorial complements the [quickstart](https://docs.lamin.ai/introduction#quickstart): there, you quickly try key LaminDB features; here, you learn the core operations end-to-end with conceptual context.
+This tutorial complements the [quickstart](https://docs.lamin.ai/introduction#quickstart): there, you skim through core features; here, you learn the core operations end-to-end with conceptual context.

 ## Track a notebook or script